 How to compare dry ice blasting systems

-Comparing Cold Jet Dry Ice Blasting systems with other systems is an easy 5-step process.
-Don't buy another product unless you've first compared it with a Cold Jet solution.
+Comparing Cold Jet dry ice blasting systems with other systems is an easy 5-step process.
+Do not buy another product unless you have first compared it with a Cold Jet solution.
 Cold Jet systems are available to rent for your testing purposes.

 1. Dry Ice Blast Cleaning Test Setup:

 - Use your own air supply for all testing.
 If you don't have the required air supply necessary for your particular dry ice blast cleaning application, it's important to learn this before you purchase a system.

 - The systems being compared should be hooked to the air supply at the same air supply junction point.
 To ensure the blast systems are seeing the same air resources, and also to help extend the test long enough to expose any equipment freeze-up problems, it is best simply to hook and unhook each blast machine at this junction point for each blast sample being cleaned.

 2. Test the dry ice hopper feed reliabilities: